 "The Guild is an effective organisation and respected upholder of camera craft skills and I hope that this award will allow a new generation of cameramen to appreciate and benefit from the craft and creative skills of Guild members."

 The Awards are funded by the Television and Video Camera Craft Educational Trust (TVCCET).
-The focus of the Trust is on providing funding work experience for potential new entrants to the industry.
+The aim of the Trust is to provide funding for work experience for potential new entrants to the industry.

 With high fees and unease about media-type degrees, potential students are becoming more and more discerning about their choice of university; the Bill Vinten GTC University Trophy represents a prestigious mark of quality and useful recruiting tool for the winning faculty, college or university.